SJTU-ECTL/TFASC/TFASC main program/readme.md

 ## Important Notes

 - Currently this program only includes the Dynamic Approximation (DA) method proposed in [1] as the best one among all the 3 proposed methods.
-Later on we will add the remaining proposed Perturbation (PER) method and the Degree-Precision Scanning (DPS) method here.
+Later on, we will add the remaining proposed Perturbation (PER) method and the Degree-Precision Scanning (DPS) method here.
 - Since the program requires the EDA tools [ABC](http://people.eecs.berkeley.edu/~alanmi/abc/) and [MVSIS](https://ptolemy.berkeley.edu/projects/embedded/mvsis/), please download the appropriate executable files or compile the source codes in your OS.
   - For ABC, put the executable file `abc` and the script `abc.rc` into `<program_dir>/tool_dir/`, where `<program_dir>` is the directory containing the TFASC program.
 Due to the file size limitation, this file is not presented in this folder yet.
 Please compile the source codes from [here](https://github.com/berkeley-abc/abc) to obtain executable `abc` and put it into `<program_dir>/tool_dir/` before running the TFASC program.
   - For MVSIS, put the executable file `mvsis` into `<program_dir>/tool_dir/`.
 The directory `<program_dir>/tool_dir/` contains a 32-bit executable file `mvsis` already.
 If it does not work, please download a new executable file or obtain one by compiling the source codes from [here](https://ptolemy.berkeley.edu/projects/embedded/mvsis/software.html).